moka-guys/mokabed/Bedmaker/Pan5272/Pan5272_logfile.md

 Only MAP3K20 and POMK had this issue.

 Note: Excel saves in a csv format, open the file in VScode to convert back into tab-seperated (find&replace "," with "\t")

+# Testing
+Pan5272_data.bed was tested in DNAnexus using Moka Picard v1.2.
+The app completed successfully without any errors.

+Pan5272_sambamba.bed was tested using sambamba and chanjo v1.13.
+The app completed successfully without any errors.